rdlauer/articles/blues/pico-python-code/post.md

 ![visual studio code ide](vscode.png)

-Aside from the productivity improvements I get from VS Code out of the box, for Python-specific development there are a few additional extensions I highly recommend:
+Aside from the productivity improvements you get from VS Code out of the box, for Python-specific development there are a few additional extensions I highly recommend:

 - [MagicPython](https://marketplace.visualstudio.com/items?itemName=magicstack.MagicPython) - Advanced syntax highlighting for Python 3.
 - [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) - IntelliSense on steroids for Python.
 - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) - Linting, debugging, you name it, for Python.

 You can get all of these (and more) with the [Python Extension Pack](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-extension-pack).

+Lastly I might recommend installing MicroPython locally to avoid any "missing imports" issues when linting your code in VS Code.
+You can use Homebrew on macOS `brew install micropython` to do so.

+> **NOTE:** As of this writing, Homebrew doesn't support MicroPython installation on Apple Silicon M1 Macs.
+Also, I couldn't find a reliable way of installing MicroPython on Windows.
+Sound off in the comments if you have any suggestions!

 ## Set Up Your Pico for MicroPython